odaibert/ipaas-aks-labs/api-management-with-aks-comprehensive-guide.md

 ```

 > **TIP**
-> You can view the AKS Store application in your browser by navigating to `http://$env:API_EXTERNAL_IP`.
+> You can view the AKS Store application in your browser by navigating to `http://$env:STORE_IP` once the external IP is assigned.
 The application provides a complete e-commerce experience with product catalog and order functionality.

 ### Test the Deployed Application